'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.—Edgar Allan Poe

 'And the mysterious symbol?
 Whit is yer conclusion sir?'

 'My illation you ask?
 First, the symbol appears to be a representation of a bound chain of some archetypal fixation, and this could denote the symbol of a cult.
 Second, the murder was committed, within the span of one to four days.
 Finally, the cadaver was placed here specifically, for a purpose.
-Therefore, it is clear that we are dealing with an unsolved murder Galloway, and based on the limited facts of the case, the likelihood of the collaboration of a furtive cult does seem feasible, but not totally proven', I answered.
+Therefore, it is clear that we are dealing with an unsolved murder Galloway and based on the limited facts of the case, the likelihood of the collaboration of a furtive cult does seem feasible, but not totally proven'.

-'That all depends on the murderer Galloway, and if what we are confronting here in Aberdeen, is reduced to the unhinged mind of a madman, or the irrational acts of a contemptible cult within the area.
-Sadly enough, I have dealt with manifold cases of the obsessive inclusion of cults that have resulted, in such an inordinate amount of time to dawdle', I told him.
+'That all depends on the murderer Galloway, and if what we are confronting here in Aberdeen, is reduced to the unhinged mind of a madman or the irrational acts of a contemptible cult within the area.
+Sadly enough, I have dealt with manifold cases of the obsessive inclusion of cults or secret societies that have resulted, in such an inordinate amount of time to dawdle'.

 'Sir, the murderer has perpetuatit another crime i aberdeen.
 Apparently, the murderers' regard tae religious sanctuaries, daes no say much o his irreverent respect'.

 'Respect you say Galloway, I am afraid that you are sorely mistaken in your analogy; religion has no part in the matter, except when madmen choose to elicit its name for their cause.
 That Galloway is called manipulation for profit and regrettably, I have seen that often in my time as a sleuth.
 Now tell me Galloway, what have you to inform me?'